 - Cover their cough or sneeze with a tissue, then throw the tissue in the trash

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe

 - Wear a face mask where mandatory and where not mandatory where a mask when you show symptoms for a respiratory illness, including COVID-19

 - Wash their hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing their nose, coughing, or sneezing (if soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol)

 For information on the Pandemic preparedness in the Workplace and the Americans with Disabilities Act, please refer to the EEOC web site at https://www.eeoc.gov/sites/default/files/2020-04/pandemic_flu.pdf

 FMLA (Family Medical Leave Act)

-A leave of absence of (up to 12 weeks) in a 12-month calendar period will be granted to all eligible employees for the following purposes:
+An unpaid leave of absence of (up to 12 weeks) in a 12-month calendar period will be granted to all eligible employees for the following purposes: